VT-Visionarium/webLauncher/README.md

 <b>Why we made our own options parser:</b>

-* Most of the option parse out there have far too many dependences, and
+* Most of the option parsers out there have far too many dependences, and

-* most of the option parse out there do not do what we want.
+* most of the option parsers out there do not do what we want.

 * In our case, the argument options parsing code is smaller than the options object.
 Most of the work is in listing and documenting